 |How arbitrator/judge selected||Parties select arbitrator||Court appoints judge - parties have limited input|

 |Appeal available||Usually binding; no appeal possible||Appeal possible|

-|Waiting time for case to be heard||As soon as arbitrator selected; short||Must wait for case to be scheduled; long|
+|Speed of process; waiting time before start||As soon as arbitrator selected; short||Must wait for the case to be scheduled; long|

-|Costs||Fee for arbitrator, attorneys||Court costs, attorney fees; costly|
+|Costs||Fee for the arbitrator, attorneys||Court costs, attorney fees|

 Some contracts which include mandatory arbitration also include a provision denying the right to form a class action lawsuit.

 Since arbitration is mandatory in many business-to-business disputes, the choice may be out of your hands.
 If you have the choice, consider all the factors in determining whether to go to arbitration in a specific case.

 In many cases, arbitration is faster and less costly than litigation. with an average time between start of the case and the final award taking several months instead of years.
 Since attorney fees are the biggest cost of litigation, more limited use of attorneys in arbitration saves money for the two parties.